ccnmtl/compiled/content/articles/searching-1.md

 Why is this important?
 As always, for UI, and UX.

 ### Who can see what the user is looking for? ###
-Sometimes, we show to hide certain search results based on user permissions.
+Sometimes, we want to hide certain search results based on user roles.
 Only editors will see unpublished articles, for example.
-This type of decisions needs to be included in testing so we can be certain that a zero match is indeed and intended match.
+This type of decision needs to be included in testing so we can be certain that a zero match is indeed an intended match.

 ### How can the user see what the user looking for? ###
 We ask this question so we can design the search result page.
 Should the results page be separate?
 For [Footprints](https://footprints.ccnmtl.columbia.edu/search/), we decided to show all records at first, and then show only records that match the search queries.
-This blog’s simple search displays mathing posts in a pop-up panel.
+This blog’s simple search displays matching posts in a pop-up panel.
 In _[Writ Large](https://writlarge.ctl.columbia.edu/map/)_, all pins that don’t match the search criteria are dimmed instead of hidden.

-### The result from the user’s search, does it match what the user is looking
+### The result from the user’s search, does it match what the user is looking for? ###
-for? ###
 The search implementation is incomplete without this verification, and we do this through testing.
 Write a test.
 We set up a search against a known set of data.
 We test using different search parameters.
 We test it against different user permission levels.
 Test, verify, and so on.

+### To summarize... ###
+The search feature is not just about the engines looking for things in the database.
+Search begins with the user’s intention, and it revolves around the user’s expectations in searching.
+The search experience should be intuitive, and informative.
+I hope he questions here can serve as a starting guide to a better search design.

 So, what does the “Green Notebook Quest” look like in context of search functionality?